Pawventures

 Not all water is safe for dogs to swim in or drink.

-- Blue-green algae (cyanobacteria): Toxic blooms appear as green scum on lakes and ponds.
+Blue-green algae (cyanobacteria): Toxic blooms appear as green scum on lakes and ponds.
 Even brief exposure can be fatal.
-If water looks green, scummy, or has a foul odor, keep your dog out.
-In 2024, the EPA reported toxic algae blooms in all 50 states.
+If water looks green, scummy, or has a foul odor, keep your dog out and leave the area.
+Toxic algae blooms are reported in all 50 states during summer months — check local environmental agency advisories before visiting any natural water body.
+The EPA provides guidance on recognizing harmful algal blooms.

-- Bacteria in stagnant water: Ponds and slow-moving water can harbor leptospirosis, giardia, and other pathogens.
+Bacteria in stagnant water: Ponds and slow-moving water can harbor leptospirosis, giardia, and other pathogens.
 Stick to flowing water and treated pools when possible.
+Discuss the leptospirosis vaccine with your vet if your dog regularly swims in natural water bodies.

-- Chemical treatments: Public pools and some splash pads use chlorine.
-Chlorine at swimming pool concentrations is generally safe for dogs but should be rinsed off after swimming.
+Chemical treatments: Public pools and some splash pads use chlorine.
+Chlorine at swimming pool concentrations is generally safe for dogs but should be rinsed off after swimming to prevent skin irritation.

 Temperature